iXioN/vagrant-django-template/README.md

 * A Vagrantfile for building an Ubuntu Precise based VM
 * A virtualenv (configured to be active on login), with project dependencies managed through a requirements.txt file
 * A PostgreSQL database (with the same name as the project, pre-configured in the project settings file)
-* Separation of configuration settings into base.py, dev.py and production.py (and optionally local.py, kept outside
-  of version control) as per http://www.sparklewise.com/django-settings-for-production-and-development-best-practices/
+* Separation of configuration settings into settings.py(production ready), integration_settings.py and dev_settings.py (have to be linked into a local_settings.py, kept outside of version control) as per http://www.sparklewise.com/django-settings-for-production-and-development-best-practices/
-* South, django-devserver, django-compressor, django-debug-toolbar out of the box
+* South, django-devserver, out of the box
-* A boilerplate base template with jquery included, and various other ideas and best practices borrowed from https://github.com/h5bp/html5-boilerplate

 Setup
 -----